dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 > [!NOTE]
 > When an app is run behind a reverse proxy (for example, IIS, IIS Express), `IServerAddressesFeature` isn't available.
 The port must be manually configured.

-The port is configured manually using any of the following approaches:
+The port can be configured by setting the:

-* The `ASPNETCORE_HTTPS_PORT` environment variable is set.
+* `ASPNETCORE_HTTPS_PORT` environment variable.
-* The URL is set with the `ASPNETCORE_URLS` environment variable.
+* URL with the `ASPNETCORE_URLS` environment variable.
-* The `http_port` host configuration key is set (for example, via *hostsettings.json* or a command line argument).
+* `http_port` host configuration key (for example, via *hostsettings.json* or a command line argument).
-* The [HttpsRedirectionOptions.HttpsPort](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.httpsport) is set.
+* [HttpsRedirectionOptions.HttpsPort](/dotnet/api/microsoft.aspnetcore.httpspolicy.httpsredirectionoptions.httpsport).
 See the preceding example that shows how to set the port to 5001.

 If no port is set: